jphernandezrn/Telomere-Dynamics-Simulation-Dashboard/README.md

 If this tool contributes to research, presentation, or educational output, citation of the repository is recommended.

-Hernandez, J. P. T. (2026).
-Telomere dynamics simulation dashboard [Computer software].
+Hernandez, J. P. T. (2026). *Telomere Dynamics Simulation Dashboard* [Computer software].
 GitHub. https://github.com/jphernandezrn/Telomere-Dynamics-Simulation-Dashboard

 ## Overview